aymanim/xtrc/README.md

 Sender initates a transfer of trivial data over a pipe, and the data travels the entire S-R..-C chain.

-Program stopps after all the Cs have received the data
+Program stops after all the Cs have received the data

+Tested on ubuntu precise.